GiovanniSalmeri/yellow-table/README.md

 `TableDirectory` (default = `media/tables/`) = base directory for tables
 `TableHeadingStyle` (default = `plain`) = heading style for sortable tables (you can choose between `plain` and `link`)

 If you want to add a new `fancy` heading style, write a `table-fancy.css`  file and put into the `system/extensions` folder (since Yellow's themes do not provide a `caption` declaration, you may want to adjust it in order to blend it with your theme).
-Do not modify the standard styles, since they will be overwritten in case of update of the extension.

 ## Installation